 Quality of life

-From my own experience, I’ve never been happier than since I moved to a location with a large community of like minded individuals.
+From my own experience, I have never been happier than since I moved to a location with a large community of like minded individuals.
 In my hometown in Canada, I was always the outcast, the guy who traveled to weird places and lived off the “evil” financial markets.
 When I moved to Asia, I discovered a strong community of market traders and perpetual travelers and for the first time in a long while I really began to feel at home.
 For you it may be fishing or golf or whatever really, being surrounded by people who share your passions and lifestyle is incredible and will definitely have an impact on your quality of life.

 Retiring overseas is a great way to experience new cultures and open doors that were previously closed.
 For example, if you are a spicy food fanatic, moving to a place like Thailand could allow you not only to eat spicy food everyday but also items that may be banned in your home country (some exotic meats for example).
 Exotic food is not the only cultural element you will encounter in your new country, the way of life will be different, people will view things differently and will interact with each other differently.
 Depending on your personality and beliefs, this may be a pro or a con.

 Do you want to spend your retirement doing almost exactly the same things you did when you were working, except for the work itself?
 Retiring overseas gives you the chance to truly disconnect from your current life and routine.
 Moving overseas also allows you to decide who you want to stay in contact with and who you simply do not want to see again.
 Having that additional control over your life will make you feel great, trust me on this.

 Not everyone wants to continue doing business into their retirement.
 Some, however, may find running a small business or investing in the markets a great way to spend their free time and make some extra money to supplement their pension income.
 If that is your plan, moving overseas can represent a great way for you to protect your pension income, save on taxes and use geo-arbitrage to lower your overhead costs.